 With exploring the food scene for the first time, I had a checklist of culinary experiences to try as opposed to hitting specific restaurants.
 I didn’t even get to finish my entire checklist, which means a return trip is a must!
 But we did cover a lot which you’ll discover here.

-In this food guide, you’ll find 17 of the best places to eat in Tokyo covering a range of Japanese food from best restaurants, cafes, ramen, sushi, steakhouse, izakaya, tempura and more in Tokyo that I enjoyed during my trip.
+In this Tokyo food guide, you’ll find 17 of the best places to eat in a wide range of Japanese food and drinks including where to eat in Tokyo for best restaurants, cafes, ramen, sushi, steakhouse, izakaya, tempura and more that I enjoyed during my trip.

 - Related: Where To Eat in Seattle, Washington: 17 Restaurants To Try